-Application deadline is Monday, January 8, 2018 via the Indiana CTSI website using the Start a Submission link found here: IU Health Values Education CTSI link
+Application deadline is Monday, December 19, 2022 by 11:59pm via the Indiana CTSI website using the Start a Submission link found here: CTSI IU Health Values Education Link

-Proposal Format
+Proposal Format/Structure of Application

-- Page 1.
-Face page should specify the title of the proposal, project director and his/her affiliation, as well as where the work will be performed, and the total budget. - Page 2.
-Project Summary A general description of the education program, including who will receive the education. - Pages 3 4 Budget page(s) listing the direct costs for all personnel using the NIH budget template PHS 398.
+- This first page is really a cover sheet/face page.
+It asks for the title of the proposal, project director and his/her affiliation, as well as where the work will be performed, and the total budget.

+- Signatures required.
+Page 2.

+- Page 3.
+Project Abstract or Summary.

+Page 4-5 Budget page(s) listing the direct costs for all personnel using the NIH budget template PHS 398.
 In general, grant funds should not be used for food or the purchase of a laptop.
 Travel costs will not usually be funded but under special circumstances might be considered when it is necessary and reasonable for the successful completion of the project.
 A written justification must be sent to IU Health Grants Administration.
 No international travel is allowed.
 Supplies and other costs must relate directly to performance of the project.
 Indirect costs are not funded by the Values Fund grants.

-Page 5.
+Page 6.
 Significance page

 - 1. What is the potential importance of the proposed work?
 Discuss any novel ideas or contributions that the project offers. - 2.
 Make clear the potential importance of the proposed work for further educational efforts especially at Indiana University Health.
-Clearly and convincingly explain how this project supports the Indiana University Health values and is a significant benefit to Indiana University Health. - Biographical sketch, please submit a recent NIH biosketch.
-If you prefer, Page 6. you may substitute the NIH biosketch form located at http://grants.nih.gov/grants/funding/phs398/biosketchsample.pdf.
-Only the principal educator needs to submit a biosketch, not members of the entire project team. - Other Support: List ALL active or pending grant support and pending Page 7. external and internal applications (e.g. Showalter, IUSM Biomedical Research Grant, CTSI, Walther Cancer Foundation, etc.) If the applicant is awarded funding from another source following submission of this application, you should notify the IU Health Grants Administration GrantsAdministration@iuhealth.org or 317-962-2373 or 317-962-9653.
+Clearly and convincingly explain how this project supports the Indiana University Health values and is a significant benefit to Indiana University Health. - Page 7.
+Biographical sketch, please submit a recent NIH biosketch.
+If you prefer, you may substitute the NIH biosketch form located at http://grants.nih.gov/grants/funding/phs398/biosketchsample.pdf.
+Only the principal educator needs to submit a biosketch, not members of the entire project team. - Page 8.
+Other Support: List ALL active or pending grant support and pending external and internal applications (e.g. Showalter, IUSM Biomedical Research Grant, CTSI, Walther Cancer Foundation, etc.) If the applicant is awarded funding from another source following submission of this application, you should notify the IU Health Grants Administration GrantsAdministration@iuhealth.org. - Page 9.
+Project Schedule - a listing of project activities.
+Use grid given. - Page 11 and following.
+Proposal Narrative.
+The application/proposal narrative should be structured in accordance with the following format: The application should be typed on standard 8 1/2 x 11 white paper double spaced, a 12 point font with at least .5 margins and is not to exceed 10 pages.
+Type density, including characters and spaces, must be no more than 15 characters per inch.
+The application must be single-sided.
+Consecutively number pages throughout the application.
+Use black ink that can be clearly copied. - References, Appendices and Letters of Support (encouraged) should be placed in that order behind the proposal narrative.
+Appendices and references should be as short and relevant as possible as reviewers do not have the time to review non-essential application materials.